trino/veritas3-0/application/readme.txt

 form[1][type] = 10;
 form[1][address] = "test";

-cURL will return the HTTP header, as well as a JSON object with Status being either true or false If Status is false, the Reason variable will indicate why If Status is false, the OrderID variable will give the Order ID number that was made
+cURL will return a JSON object with Status being either true or false If Status is false, the Reason variable will indicate why If Status is true, the OrderID variable will give the Order ID number that was made

 Order status API:
 [website URL]/rapid/placerapidorder?action=orderstatus&orderid=[OrderID]